dqops/dqo/docs/examples/data-validity/number-of-invalid-IP4-address.md

-# Percentage of valid IP4 address
+# Number of invalid IP4 address

-Verifies that the percentage of valid IP4 address in a column does not fall below the minimum accepted percentage.
+Verifies that the number of invalid IP4 address in a column does not exceed the maximum accepted count.

 **PROBLEM**

 Here is a table with some sample customer data.
-In this example, we will monitor the `ip4` column and verify that each IP4 address is in the correct format.
+In this example, we will monitor the `ip4` column.

 The `ip4` column contains IP4 address values.
-We want to verify the percent of valid IP4 address values on `ip4` column.
+We want to verify the number of invalid IP4 address values on `ip4` column.

 **SOLUTION**

-We will verify the data using profiling [valid_ip4_address_percent](../../checks/column/pii/valid-ip4-address-percent.md) column check.
+We will verify the data using profiling [string_invalid_ip4_address_count](../../checks/column/strings/string-invalid-ip4-address-count.md) column check.
-Our goal is to verify if the percentage of valid IP4 address values in `ip4` column does not fall below set thresholds.
+Our goal is to verify if the number of invalid IP4 address values in `ip4` column does not exceed set thresholds.

-In this example, we will set three minimum percentage thresholds levels for the check:
+In this example, we will set three maximum count thresholds levels for the check:

-- warning: 99.0%
+- warning: 0
-- error: 98.0%
+- error: 5
-- fatal: 95.0%
+- fatal: 10

 If you want to learn more about checks and threshold levels, please refer to the [DQO concept section](../../dqo-concepts/checks/index.md).

 **VALUE**

-If the percentage of IP4 address values falls below 99.0%, a warning alert will be triggered.
+If the number of IP4 address values exceed 0, a warning alert will be triggered.

 ## Data structure